Perspective | James Levine was a powerful maestro, but an even more powerful myth

 There’s a unique twinge of betrayal at the core of whatever Levine’s death has left me holding.

 When I go back to revisit a 1981 performance of “La Traviata” at the Met (with his fellow outcast from the upper echelon, Plácido Domingo, playing the role of Alfredo), it’s not as if the music has been tainted, or the narrative haunted by either of them.
-Even Levine — as powerful as he was — can’t ruin Verdi.
+Even Levine — as powerful as he was — can’t ruin Verdi (nor did he ever).
 But his presence can puncture the sublime.

 It remains to be seen whether death plus time will ever liberate his musical legacy from the darkness of his personal life.
 Frankly, it’s hard to imagine another American conductor reaching such heights from which to fall.